presnick/ProgramsInformationPeople/_sources/Assignments/ps4.rst

       def testOne(self):
          self.assertEqual(num_chickens, animals['chickens'], "Testing that num_chickens has been assigned the value of the key 'chickens'") def testTwo(self):
-         self.assertEqual(animals['yak'], 3, "Testing to see that 'yak' is a key in the dictionary animals") def testThree(self):
+         self.assertEqual(animals['yak'], 3, "Testing to see that 'yak' is a key in the dictionary animals with the correct value") def testThree(self):
          self.assertEqual(animals['dogs'], 2, "Testing that the value of 'dogs' is now 2 in the dictionary animals")